FAQs

 How do payments work?

 Payment for sessions can be made in advance, either in bulk or on a weekly basis.
-I accept payment by bank transfer or in cash.
-I will issue you with a monthly payment statement at the beginning of each month.
+I accept payment by bank transfer.
+I will issue you with a monthly payment statement at the beginning of each month, for your records.

 What if I have a complaint or suggestion?